Night lights are great for so many different things.

 This is actually the Gro-Egg Baby Thermometer 2, upgraded from the previous one.

-It got made bigger, sleeker and now has adjustable brightness which I think was a much-needed feature to get it just right for you and your baby’s room.
+It got made bigger, sleeker and is also now dimmable.
+It has adjustable brightness which I think was a much-needed feature to get it just right for you and your baby’s room.

 The reason that this is the best night light for newborns is the all-important temperature gauge.
 The Gro-Egg actually changes colour with the temperature going blue when it’s too cold and deep red when it’s too hot.